GreenDamTan/fastapi-dls_mirror/README.md

 ### `GET /status`

 Status endpoint, used for *healthcheck*.
+Shows also current version and commit hash.

 ### `GET /-/origins`